JorelAli/CommandAPI/README.md

 	- Documentation now has pictures to show you what arguments look like
 	- Documentation now has a page dedicated to what doesn't work on what Minecraft version
   - Adds Brigadier support for developers (lets you use the CommandAPI and Brigadier code side by side!)
+  - Fixes a bug where Java 12+ had incompatibility issues
+  - Adds support for setting arbitrary requirements to arguments and commands
 - Version 3.4
   - Fix bug with custom recipes not registering in Minecraft 1.16+
   - Fix bug where command conversion didn't actually register commands